Raspberry Beret: Designing the Boutique and Digital Experience Through User Research

 It was too busy; a neon green sidebar on a magenta background with red text is nearly impossible to read.

-The navigation had too many tabs and shop pages for their online stores.
+The navigation had too many tabs and pages for their online stores.
 It was redundant and frustrating.

 Everything was competing for attention and it was simply just too much.